How do you describe the services you provide to students?

 The LEAD Office is located in the HUB, Room 2400.

-The best way to get involved with L-TEAM is to attend a meeting.
+The best way to become a Leadership Advocate is to attend a meeting.
 Our meetings are Tuesday nights at 7:30pm in the LEAD Office (HUB room 2400).
-When you visit, you will have the opportunity to fill out the L-TEAM application, which can also be filled out in advance on our website, lead.gmu.edu.
+When you visit, you will have the opportunity to fill out the Leadership Advocate Application, which can also be filled out in advance on our website, lead.gmu.edu/leadershipadvocates

 How is LEAD important to the student experience?